awe-will/occ/README.md

 EXECUTE change_employee_salary (<employee_name>, <percentage_change>);
+COMMIT;

--- To change an employee's department, enter the command below.
+-- To change an employee's department, enter the commands below.

 -- <employee_name> and <new_department> are varchar2 parameters.

 EXECUTE change_employee_dept (<employee_name>, <new_department>);
+COMMIT;

 -- To get an employee's salary, enter the command below.